-The Organization's consolidated financial statements have been prepared on the accrual basis of accounting, and are presented in conformity with GAAP.
+The Organization's consolidated financial statements have been prepared on the accrual basis of accounting and are presented in conformity with GAAP.
 Net assets, revenues, gains and other support, and expenses are classified based on the existence or absence of donor-imposed restrictions.
-KAPF's combined temporarily and permanently restricted net assets amounted to approximately \$21.5 million and \$20.3 million at June 30, 2018 and 2017, respectively.
+KAPF's net assets with donor restrictions amounted to approximately \$22.9 million and \$21.5 million at June 30, 2019 and 2018, respectively.
 The Schools have no board or donor designated funds.
-As the restricted net assets of KAPF are not significant, all net assets of the Organization and changes therein are classified and reported as unrestricted net assets.
+As the net assets with donor restrictions of KAPF are not significant, all net assets of the Organization and changes therein are classified and reported as net assets without donor restrictions.